Stationary vs. Stationery: What’s the Difference? | Belekar Sir’s Academy

 Etymology or Word Origin

 The word stationary comes from the Latin root stationarius, which means “belonging to a station” or “fixed in one place.”
 Statio in Latin refers to a standing place or post.
-Over time, this evolved into the Middle English stationarie, and then into modern English as “stationary,” retaining its meaning of being immobile or fixed.
+Over time, this evolved into Middle English stationarie, and then into modern English as “stationary,” retaining its meaning of being immobile or fixed.

-Interestingly, the Latin root stare (to stand) is also the origin of other English words like “statue,” “state,” and “stance.”
+The Latin root stare (to stand) is also the origin of other English words like “statue,” “state,” and “stance.”
 These shared roots help explain the emphasis on stillness and immobility.

 What Does Stationery Mean?